tum-gis/a2d2_ros_preparer/docs/source/usage.rst

     - Rear Center: 66.5GB

 If image data from some cameras are not needed in the rosbag to be created, there is no need to download them.
-However, it is recommended to download all LiDAR datasets, because e.g. the LiDAR dataset *front center* contains the reflections of all sensors visible in the view *front center*.
+However, it is recommended to download all LiDAR datasets, e.g. the LiDAR dataset *front center* contains the reflections of all sensors visible in the view *front center*.

 The obtained directory structure should look like this: